Australia

 There is no minimum sales volume; all participants contribute a flat per-pair levy.EPR registration procedure in Australia

-- Sign Up: complete the online enrollment form with brand details.
+- Sign Up: complete the online enrollment form with brand details

-- Levy Payment: pay per-pair contributions quarterly.
+- Levy Payment: pay per-pair contributions quarterly

-- Data Submission: report the number of pairs sold and collected annually.
+- Data Submission: report the number of pairs sold and collected annually

 Authorized representative

-TreadLightly administrators liaise directly with participants; no external representative is required.Reporting Deadline
+TreadLightly administrators liaise directly with participants; no external representative is required.Reporting deadline

-Annual Report: by 30 September each year, covering volumes sold and diverted.Who Assumes Responsibility
+Annual Report: by 30 September each year, covering volumes sold and diverted.Who assumes responsibility?

-- Participant Brands: levy funding and data reporting.
+- Participant Brands: levy funding and data reporting

-- TreadLightly Scheme Operator: collection network management.
+- TreadLightly Scheme Operator: collection network management

-- Recycling Partners: material recovery and processing.
+- Recycling Partners: material recovery and processing

-- Brands/Retailers: enroll, fund, submit sales/collection data.
+- Brands/Retailers: enroll, fund, submit sales/collection data

-- Scheme Operator: facilitate drop-off, logistics, public awareness.
+- Scheme Operator: facilitate drop-off, logistics, public awareness

-- Recyclers: process footwear into raw materials or upcycled products.
+- Recyclers: process footwear into raw materials or upcycled products

-Extended producer responsibility for textile in Australia
+Extended producer responsibility (EPR) for toys in Australia

 Threshold